 The leading suspicious activity category across all MSBs is Transaction(s) Below BSA Recordkeeping Threshold with over 525,827 filed in 2021.
 San Francisco MSBs filed about 1% of these SARs.
 Similarly, cryptocurrency exchanges are not filing Suspicious Use of Multiple Transaction Locations SARs.

 The cryptocurrency exchange business model is quite different from that of traditional MSBs.
-There are no branch offices, there are no customers walking in with cash [with the exception of bitcoin ATMs], there are no customers conducting multiple transactions at multiple locations to avoid BSA reporting thresholds.
-That said, cryptocurrency exchanges face a whole assortment of challenges.
+There are no branch offices, there are no customers walking in with cash [with the exception of bitcoin ATMs], and no customers are conducting multiple transactions at multiple locations to avoid BSA reporting thresholds.

 Suspicious Activities that Cryptocurrency Exchanges Should Re-examine